 For Fun and Memories, Just Add Water

-By Dave Salley, Technical Coordinator with the Lancaster Clean Water Partners
+By Dave Salley, former Technical Coordinator with the Lancaster Clean Water Partners

 With all the hustle in our daily lives, it’s amazing that our brains can escape to happy, hidden-away memories from our childhood.
 What’s even more amazing is how these seemingly insignificant childhood memories can provide just enough inspiration to influence lifelong passions–even careers.

 My best childhood memories are of fishing with my grandpa.
 Since he lived in New York, spending time with him was extra special.
 It was a time when grandpa could get outdoors and share his love of nature with my sister and I. When I’d catch a fish, my grandpa’s face would burst into a proud smile, even if it was just a little Sunny.
 He wore that same proud smile when my sister put the worm on her hook all by herself.
 I still laugh about that memory!
 We had the time of our lives during those trips.

 I’m sure it’s memories like fishing with my grandpa and many more that have shaped me into the person I am today and created in me a love of the outdoors and water.
 Today, my career is based around water.
 I attend meetings for future developments of BMPs (best management practices), research impaired streams, collaborate with public and private landowners, leverage funding to support projects, come up with creative solutions to improve water quality, and the list goes on and on.
 When my brain is in a whirlwind of responsibilities, I remember those fond memories and realize why I chose a career relating to water.